 My next question was how in the world do I drive 30 miles with a majestic bird with claws and beak that could shred me to bits and who could suddenly wake up and be terrified?!!!
 The answer was quite simple.

 The staff member informed me that he would be quiet and still as long as he was in the dark.
 Put him in a box with a lid.
 (Oh great, Where was I to find one of those that he would fit into!!)

 Fortunately among all of the boxes in the garage I found just the right one.
 (I knew this worked for parakeets and canaries but a hawk?
 Well long ago royalty placed hoods over the hunting birds’ heads and they sat still, so that made sense.)

-He hadn’t moved since I left him covered.
+He hadn’t moved since I left him covered with a blanket.
 So I gingerly but firmly closed the blanket around him and put him in the box.
-As I drove the twenty miles alone (all my neighbors were at work) I kept peeking over at the box in the floor on the passenger’s side.
+As I drove the thirty miles alone (all my neighbors were at work) I kept peeking over at the box in the floor on the passenger’s side.
 No movement, not a squawk.

 We arrived and I carried the boxed bird inside.
-I explained what had happened and donated what I could to the cause and left but left my phone number because I wanted to see how he did.
+I explained what had happened and donated what I could to the cause and left.
+I asked that they call me later to let me know how the hawk was.

 About 4-6 weeks later I got a call from the Raptor Center.
 The hawk was a male who did have a concussion.
 They had cared for him and he had been rehabilitated and would be released back near my house.
-I was so excited!!
+I was thrilled!!